Category: Areas

 1. Consult the Environment Agency's Online Listings If you're disposing of larger amounts or managing it on behalf of someone else, you may need a licensed waste carrier.
 The Environment Agency (EA) keeps a public register of:

-• Licensed Clay Cross disposal facilities across Derbyshire (landfills and transfer stations)
+• Licensed Alton disposal facilities across Derbyshire (landfills and transfer stations)

 • Registered hazardous waste carriers